kittengineering/Omgevingsmonitor_Software/README.md

     - [x] Measurement done function.
       - [x] Calculate the CRC to verify data integrity.
       - [x] Calculate the VOC index using the provided sensor algorithm.
       - [ ] Use the humidity and temperature values from the humidity temperature sensor to calculate the VOC index.
       - [x] Returning the VOC index (non-blocking).
-      - [x] Wait for the measurement interval before starting another measurement.
+      - [x] Wait for the measurement interval before starting another
+      - [ ] Returning sensor status (BUSY, IDLE, WAIT, FINISHED, ERROR).
   - [ ] Sensirion SEN5
     - [ ] I2C Low level driver.
     - [ ] Init function.